JasperHof/JasperHof.github.io/pages/index.md

 Key Features of LDAK-KVIK:
  - **High efficiency**: Capable of analysing 100,000s of individuals within hours
  - **High statistical power**: Improved detection of associated loci using an elastic net model
- - **Structured data**: Robust analysis of data with high relatedness or multiple ancestries
+ - **Structured data**: Robust analysis of data with high levels of relatedness or multiple ancestries
  - **Saddlepoint approximation**: Control of type 1 error when testing rare diseases or variants
- - **Gene-based association analysis**: Leverage summary statistics in a gene-based test
+ - **Gene-based association analysis**: Leverage summary statistics in a gene-based association test

 To download LDAK, please visit our [downloads](/docs/downloads) page.
-Example code of LDAK-KVIK can be found in the [example code](/docs/example) page.
-An overview of the steps involved in the LDAK-KVIK algorithm are included in the [LDAK-KVIK steps](/docs/assoc/singlesnp) page.
+Example code of LDAK-KVIK can be found on the [example code](/docs/example) page.
+An overview of the steps involved in the LDAK-KVIK algorithm is included on the [LDAK-KVIK steps](/docs/assoc/singlesnp) page.

-Stay tuned with the latest developments regarding LDAK software by signing up for the [LDAK mailing list](https://dougspeed.com/downloads/).
+Stay updated with the latest developments regarding LDAK software by signing up for the [LDAK mailing list](https://dougspeed.com/downloads/).

 ## Example code